 Grants Committee is responsible for overseeing the professional development grant programs funded by NEAIR.
 This includes reviewing grant applications and selecting and notifying grant recipients.
 The committee consists of a member of the Steering Committee serving as chair and additional members from the membership.

 Local Arrangements Committee is responsible for all logistical arrangements for the Annual Conference.
 The committee consists of an appointed member to the Steering Committee serving as chair and additional members from the membership.
-Some committee members serve a one-year term.
+Additional committee members serve a one-to-three year term.

 Membership Committee oversees a variety of NEAIR activities to ensure that the membership has access to their basic membership benefits, develop new areas of benefits, and communicate these benefits with NEAIR members.
 The committee also provides information to assist new and mid-career NEAIR members, coordinates the Mentor Program which matches newcomers with volunteer mentors, coordinates NEAIR social media, manages the job board, and works to facilitate networking and collegiality among members.

 Program Committee is responsible for developing and implementing the programmatic offerings of the Annual Conference.
-The program committee consists of a core team of Program Chair, Program Associate Chair, and Local Arrangements Chair, all of whom serve a two-year term.
-The Program Chair and the Local Arrangements Chair are appointed members to the Steering Committee in the second year of serving on the Program Committee.
-Additional members of the Program Committee are recruited for the second year; most serve a one-year term.
+The committee consists of an appointed member to the Steering Committee serving as chair and additional members from the membership.
+Additional members of the Program Committee are recruited and serve a three-year term.

 Nominating Committee consists of the immediate Past President as Chair and six persons elected by the membership of the Association and is responsible for conducting the election of officers, members at large of the Steering Committee and members of the next Nominating Committee of the Association in accordance with the election procedures set forth in this constitution.